List of Police Academy characters: Lt./Capt. Thaddeus Harris

 "Mister Nasty" of the police academy, he always attempts to discredit and get rid of Lassard and his men, but ends up being the butt of most of the jokes.
 Starting with Police Academy 4, he inherits Proctor from Mauser.
 He generally seems to be success-driven, at the cost of Lassard and his men.
 Started as lieutenant in the first film but is promoted to captain in other films to come.
 His catchphrase is: "Move it!
 Move it!
 Move it!".
 He is also deathly afraid of heights, as evidenced in an undercover stakeout in the sixth film, in which his and Proctor's covers are window washers for a high-rise office tower.
 He derives pleasure from tormenting and belittling his subordinates - first the cadets he instructs at the academy, then Lassard's men whom he outranks.
 Although he is generally disliked by his colleagues because of his treatment of them, those same people end up rescuing him.

 Despite his role as antagonist, some scenes display Harris' genuine desire to see graduates become good cops.
 His initial dislike of Mahoney is based in part on his belief that he is disrupting the development of people, "who might make pretty good police officers".
 He heavily favors Blankes and Copeland and recruits them as squad leaders.
-An example of this is in the first film, where, after Harris asks Blankes and Copeland to keep an eye on Mahoney, they ask Mahoney where they are going to get together later on, to which Mahoney tells them, and it ends up being a gay nightclub.